ben-carson-work/horizon-dev-env/README.md

 ## Project Structure

+- `docker-compose.yml`: compose file obtained from Stefano
-- `dockerfile`: Builds the MS SQL Server container.
+- `dockerfile.mssql`: (OLD) Builds the MS SQL Server container.
-- `Dockerfile.tomcat`: Builds the Tomcat container.
+- `Dockerfile.tomcat`: (OLD) Builds the Tomcat container.
-- `docker-compose.yml`: Orchestrates the containers.
+- `docker-compose.yml.OLD.yml`: (OLD) Orchestrates the containers.
-- `snapp_8_12_2_137.war`: The application WAR file.
 - `SNP-WIP.xml`: Configuration file for the application.
-- `powershell/`: Contains setup scripts for Windows environments.

 ## Setup Instructions

 1. Clone this repository.
 2. Ensure Docker is running on your system.
-3. Place the latest version of the WAR file in the project root (replace `snapp_8_12_2_137.war` if needed).
+3. Place the latest version of the WAR file in the project root.
+4. ???
+How do I deploy the war to tomcat ???

 ## Running the Containers